crabstudio/squid/cli/templates/base/README.md

 - `PORT` - Port to run the server on
 - `NODE_ENV` - Environment to run the server on
 - `CORS_ORIGIN` - CORS origin to allow
+- `HOST` - Host to run the server on

 ## Project Structure